marcodelmastro/AdventOfCode2025/README.md

 * [Day 7](Day07.ipynb).
 Another map!
 Used `set()` for part 1 to deal with overlapping beams, moved to `defaultdict(int)` in part 2 to count beams in same position (it's lanternfish day!).
 The two solutions could easily be integrated, but ehi it's Sunday morning ;-)

 * [Day 8](Day08.ipynb).
 First really challenging day.
 Things learned: objects in dictionary and list are references, can be updated on the fly; result of set operations are new set, thus update of original container needed. `list.remove()` is pretty convenient (while not necessarely the most efficient approach)

+* [Day 9](Day09.ipynb).
+Hardest day so far.
+Part 1 was trivial, Part 2 required to handle various edge cases and a peculiar input!
+Used a combination of ray casting and edge crossin detection.